-- Staff Behaviour Policy

-- Whistleblowing policy

-- Complaints policy

-- Behaviour policy, incl.

-pupil use of mobile and smart technology

-- SEND policy

 - Health and safety policy

 - Teaching and Learning policy

 - Equality Statement

 - Administration of medicines

-- Child on child abuse policy
+- Child on Child abuse

-By Brook Valley CE Primary School Safeguarding and Child Protection Policy Roots to grow, wings to fly "They will soar on wings like eagles" Isaiah 40:31

-Registered Address: By Brook Valley Academy Trust, The Street, Yatton Keynell, Wiltshire, SN14 7BA Registered in England and Wales Company Registration No. 8020467 This policy applies to all staff in our school.
-For the purposes of this policy:
+Roots to grow, wings to fly "They will soar on wings like eagles" Isaiah 40:31 Registered Address: By Brook Valley Academy Trust, The Street, Yatton Keynell, Wiltshire, SN14 7BA Registered in England and Wales Company Registration No. 8020467 By Brook Valley CE School Safeguarding and Child Protection Policy

-- Staff refers to all those working for or on behalf of the school, full time or part time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses). - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
+- Staff refers to all those working for or on behalf of the school, full-time or part-time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses). - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
 This includes unborn babies.